 Food always seems to be orbiting around the center of my universe.
 But hey, experiencing the cuisine is one of the best aspects of living or traveling to another country.
-The food in Ecuador is not only excellent, but there are an abundance of cheap cafes and markets that serve a variety of soups, meats, rice dishes and sandwiches.
-So if you are teaching on a budget or just really cheap, head down to any local market and you can eat good for about 2$!
+The food in Ecuador is not only excellent, but there is an abundance of cheap cafes and markets that serve a variety of soups, meats, rice dishes, and sandwiches.
+So if you are teaching on a budget or just really cheap, head down to any local market and you can eat well for about 2$!
 Well, maybe $2.50 now with inflation.

 Where can I get a job teaching English in Ecuador?